 A main benefit of using an FDA-approved equine drug is that you know the drug is safe and effective in horses when used according to the label.
 A second benefit is that the label is written specifically for horses and includes all necessary information, including associated risks, so you can use the drug safely and effectively in your patients.

 FDA rigorously evaluates an animal drug before approving it.
-As part of the approval process, the drug sponsor must prove to FDA that:
+As part of the approval process, the drug company must prove to FDA that:

 - The drug is safe and effective for a specific use in a specific animal species;

 - The manufacturing process is adequate to preserve the drug’s identity, strength, quality, and purity.
-The drug sponsor must show that the drug can be consistently produced from batch to batch; and
+The drug company must show that the drug can be consistently produced from batch to batch; and

-- The drug’s labeling is truthful and complete.
+- The drug’s labeling is truthful, complete, and not misleading.

 FDA’s role does not stop after the agency approves an animal drug.
-As long as the drug sponsor markets the animal drug, the agency continues to monitor:
+As long as the drug company markets the animal drug, the agency continues to monitor: